 Delaware's MOLST form has been replaced by a new form called a DMOST.

 You may have heard about a new kind of health care directive, called a Delaware Medical Orders for Scope of Treatment (DMOST) form.
-This form, currently under development in Delaware, will help critically ill patients document their end-of-life health care wishes.
+This form can help critically ill patients document their end-of-life health care wishes.
 It replaces a similar form that Delaware used in the past, called a Medical Orders for Scope of Treatment (MOLST) form.

 What Is a DMOST Form?

 A DMOST form is a doctor’s order that helps you keep control over medical care at the end of life.
-Like a Do Not Resuscitate (DNR) order, the form will tell emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
+Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
 A DMOST form may be used in addition to -- or instead of -- a DNR order.
-The DMOST form will also provide directions about your other wishes for end-of-life health care.
+The DMOST form may also provide other information about your wishes for end-of-life health care.

 A DMOST form differs from a DNR order in one important way: A DMOST form also includes directions about life-sustaining measures in addition to CPR, such as intubation, antibiotic use, and feeding tubes.
-The DMOST form will be designed to help medical providers understand your wishes at a glance, but it will not be a substitute for a properly prepared advance health care directive.
+The DMOST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared advance health care directive.

-An advance directive provides more information than the DMOST form will, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, even if you get a DMOST form in the future, you should still complete an advance health care directive to provide a full set of wishes about your care.
+An advance directive provides more information than a DMOST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
+Therefore, even if you make a DMOST form, you should still complete an advance health care directive to provide a full set of wishes about your care.